Chirag-Shilwant/Sentiment-Analysis-on-IMDB-Dataset/README.md

 # Sentiment-Analysis-on-IMDB-Dataset

-### Natural Language Processing

-- This is a basic form of Natural Language Processing (NLP) called Sentiment Analysis in which we will try and classify a movie review as either positive or negative.

 ### Sentiment analysis

 - Sentiment analysis is the process of detecting positive or negative sentiment in text.
 It’s often used by businesses to detect sentiment in social data, gauge brand reputation, and understand customers.